Colloid cyst of the third ventricle

-They tend to gradually increase in size over time and if resection is required, this can be performed via a transcallosal approach or more recently endoscopically or stereotactically.
+They tend to gradually increase in size over time and if resection is required, this can be performed via open microsurgical methods such as the transcortical or transcallosal approaches, or more recently endoscopically or stereotactically.

 When large and or symptomatic the decision to operate is relatively straightforward, as it can be life-saving.
 For small lesions without symptoms attributable to them, the careful discussion between the patient and treating surgeon is required to weigh up the pros and cons of surgical intervention.